GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Introduction

 \section{Introduction}

 \begin{quote} \textbf{\textit{The eye sees only what the mind is prepared to comprehend. -- Robertson Davies}} \end{quote}

 Humans can not only see the world, but more importantly comprehend the world through it.
 Observing, associating visual or textual knowledge, making interpretation, and even building a cognitive framework demonstrate a critical and widely used ability of human intelligence, known as multimodal reasoning.
-For example, a human can roughly infer the meaning of a traffic sign based on disassembled components and knowledge even if they have never seen it before.
 Therefore, developing more human-like multimodal reasoning ability is an essential step towards advancing Artificial General Intelligence (AGI) \cite{agi}.

 In recent years, there has been significant enthusiasm for researching on Large Language Model (LLM) \cite{radford2018improving, gpt3, bert, llama} driven by the rise of self-attention mechanism and Transformer architecture \cite{transformer}.
-We have witnessed the remarkable performance of LLM on Natrual Language Understanding across various Natrual Language Processing (NLP) generative tasks \cite{surveyllm1, t5, xlnet}.
+We have witnessed the remarkable performance of LLM on Natrual Language Understanding \cite{surveyllm1, t5, xlnet}.
 The great progress prompted the AI community to embark on an exploration of Multimodal Large Language Model (MLLM) \cite{clip, flamingo, blip2} and multimodal reasoning \cite{vqa, multimodalreasoning1} that incorporate visual context as additional input.
 Despite the success achieved by techniques such as the Chain-of-Thought (CoT) \cite{CoT}, Tree-of-Thoughts (ToT) \cite{ToT}, and Self-Consistency \cite{selfconsistency}, some studies highlighted that state-of-the-art MLLMs still struggle in multimodal reasoning \cite{blink, puzzlegamellm}.